invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/MailItemsAccessed.rst

-User Information
+MailItemsAccessed
 =======
 This section comprises a variety of functions designed to gather information session ID(s) and/or Internet Message ID(s) assosiated with a threat actor.
 This information can be used to find and download all messages and their attachments.

-Find SessionID(s) in the Audit Log.
+Find SessionID(s) in the Unified Audit Log.
 ^^^^^^^^^^^
-Find SessionID(s) in the Audit Log.
+Find SessionID(s) in the Unified Audit Log.
 You can filter based on IP address or Username.
 The first step is to identify what sessions belong to the threat actor.

 Usage
 """"""""""""""""""""""""""